CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 ## Exercise 2: Manage Governance via Azure_Policy

-In this exercise, you will learn to manage governance via Azure Policy that involves defining and enforcing rules that govern the resources in your Azure environment to ensure compliance with organizational standards.
+In this exercise, you will learn to manage governance via Azure Policy, which involves defining and enforcing rules that govern the resources in your Azure environment to ensure compliance with organizational standards.

 ### Task 1: Assign tags via the Azure portal

 In this task, you will learn how to create and assign a tag to an Azure resource group through the Azure portal.
 Tags in Azure are key-value pairs that help in organizing and categorizing resources for better management and reporting.

-1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, search and select **Resource group** under services.
+1. On the Azure Portal page, in the **Search resources, services and docs (G+/)** box at the top of the portal, search and select **Resource group** under services.
 Select **az104-rg2** Resource group from the list.

    ![image](./media/l2-image45.png)

-1. On the resource group blade, click **Tags** and create a tag with the following settings and click on **Apply** to save your change:
+1. On the resource group blade, click **Tags** and create a tag with the following settings, and click on **Apply** to save your change:

     | Setting | Value |
     | --- | --- |